pine-vm/pine/README.md

 # Pine

 Pine is a runtime for the Elm programming language.
 It's built on .NET and runs on Linux, Windows, and macOS.

++ Pine supports building and running Elm programs natively on .NET without JavaScript.
++ The Elm compilation interfaces support the customization of code generation at build time.
++ Pine comes bundled with a web server and database management system for building full-stack web applications.

+## Web Services

-Pine integrates web server and database management system, automating the persistence and maintenance of application state and database migrations.
++ Pine integrates web server and database management system, automating the persistence and maintenance of application state and database migrations.

-To learn more about the database management system and persistence, see the dedicated guide on [persistence of application state](./guide/persistence-of-application-state-in-pine.md)

-The integrated Elm compiler offers various interfaces supporting the automatic generation of Elm code at build time.
-This automation frees applications from boilerplate and glue code and allows us to focus on business logic.
++ Run reports or custom updates as Elm functions on your database via the admin interface.

 ## Getting Started